ophusgroup/landing/people.md

 :email: armccray@lbl.gov
 :reverse:

 Arthur McCray received his PhD in Applied Physics at Northwestern University, supervised by Amanda Petford-Long.
+He has experience in Lorentz TEM, magnetic materials, and is currently developing machine learning methods for solving inverse problems in (S)TEM.

-Arthur is the lead developer of the [pyLorenz](https://github.com/PyLorentz/PyLorentz) software package.
+Arthur is also the lead developer of the [pyLorentz](https://github.com/PyLorentz/PyLorentz) software package.
 :::

 :::{person}